robotraconteur/robotraconteur/docs/python/source/tutorial/ServiceDefinition.rst

 Pods
    |
    | Pods (short for “plain-old-data”) are similar to structures, but
-     are more restricted to ensure they have the same size.
+     are more restricted to ensure they always have the same size.
 All data stored in pods are stored contiguously (c-style), while structs use pointers to the data.
 Pods can only contain pods, arrays of pods (fixed or max length), namedarrays, and namedarrays arrays (fixed or max length).
-Only numeric primitives may be used; strings, structs, lists, and maps may not be stored in pods.
+Only types with fixed or maximum size may be used; strings,
+     structs, lists, and maps may not be stored in pods.
 A pod is started with the keyword ``pod`` followed by the pod name.
 It is ended with the ``end`` keyword.
 The entries in the pod are defined